 Individual Counseling: Referrals for any counseling service can be made by a teacher or other school staff, parents, or the student.
 Individual and small group counseling are short-term, voluntary, and confidential.
 Parental permission is obtained prior to any group counseling experience and prior to any extended individual counseling.

 Small Group Counseling: Small groups will be offered throughout the year based upon the needs of individual students.
-Groups may focus on, but are not limited to, such issues as family changes, grief, self-esteem, anger management, study skills, and friendship.
+Groups may focus on, but are not limited to building skills in the area of emotional regulation, grief, self-esteem, study skills, and friendship.
 Your suggestions of group tropics which may be helpful to your child are always appreciated.

 Classroom Guidance: Throughout the year, students will participate in classroom guidance lessons, which will occur every 3 weeks, for approximately 45 minutes.
-The guidance lessons are aligned with the counseling curriculum and will most often coincide with Stafford County's Word of the Month Program.
+The guidance lessons are aligned with the Stafford County Counseling Program Standards and often coincide with Stafford County's Word of the Month Program.

 Consultation with Parents/Staff: The school counselor provides information and assistance in order to support parents and teachers with the academic, social, and career development of students.